 Accenture’s FY16 ROE stands at ~47%, but had the company followed a conservative capital structure or paid dividends rather than doing a buyback, its ROE would have been ~13.4% weighed down by its huge pile of cash.

-The above discussion on dividend payments and buybacks presents an interesting platform for deciding the optimum capital structure and its impact on stock prices, valuations, etc. However, it seems reasonable to conclude that notwithstanding a few concerns and exceptional cases, a buyback is a win-win situation for both companies and shareholders.
+The above discussion on dividend vs share buyback presents an interesting platform for deciding the optimum capital structure and its impact on stock prices, valuations, etc. However, it seems reasonable to conclude that, notwithstanding a few concerns and exceptional cases, a buyback is a win-win situation for both companies and shareholders.

 Having discussed the above, it should be kept in mind that buybacks should not be undertaken for any ulterior motive or to send wrong signals and create confusion in the minds of stakeholders in this era of corporate governance.

 In the assumptions section of the model, make an area for quarterly/annual dividends as well as the value of shares to be repurchased.
 The dividends will flow out of retained earnings but the shares outstanding will remain the same.
 A buyback will reduce the share capital account and reduce the number of shares outstanding in the model.